IBM/lale/docs/installation.rst

     pip install git+https://git@github.com/IBM/lale.git

-This will install the **Lale Core** setup target, which includes operators, pipelines, and search space generation targeting hyperopt and scikit-learn's GridSearchCV.
-It has a smaller set of dependencies than the **Lale Full** setup target, which also includes search space generation for SMAC, and some deep-learning operators.
+This will install the **Lale Core** setup target, which includes many operators, pipelines, and search space generation targeting hyperopt and scikit-learn's GridSearchCV.
+It has a smaller set of dependencies than the **Lale Full** setup target, which also includes search space generation for SMAC and some deep-learning operators.
 You can install it as follows:

 .. code:: Bash